jesscss/jess/examples/less4.md

   return <div className={styles.$rules} />;
 };
 ```
-Somehow this should be made easier and more automatic than CSS modules.
+I still don't like the CSS modules convention.
+With the approach documented so far, it should be clear when I'm returning a ruleset vs when I'm returning just the name of the class.
+In short, somehow this should be made easier and more automatic than CSS modules.
 The need for `:global` in CSS modules is unruly.
-We should be able to define module-scoped classes directly.
+We should be able to define module-scoped classes directly, in the form of identifying which identifiers are which.